eprovst/DomainColoring.jl/docs/src/usage/cvd.md

 rendered unreadable.

-`DomainColoring.jl` hence provides alternative phase plots that are clearly readable to them, based on color maps developed by [Peter Kovesi](https://peterkovesi.com/papers/ColourMapsForColourBlindIAMG2017.pdf).
+`DomainColoring.jl` hence provides alternative phase plots that are clearly readable to them, using color maps developed by [Peter Kovesi](https://peterkovesi.com/papers/ColourMapsForColourBlindIAMG2017.pdf).

 !!! note
-    These color maps can also be used in the other plots as `:pd`/`:CBC1` and `:t`/`:CBTC1`, respectively.
+    These color maps can also be used in the other plots by passing `:pd`/`:CBC1` or `:t`/`:CBTC1`, respectively, to the `color` option.
     However do note that their use of black and white might interfere with other plotting elements.

 ## Phase plots for protanopia and deuteranopia